Damien Echols: Life after release

 After the release from prison, Echols and his wife moved to New York City and lived in Peter Jackson's apartment.
 They later moved to Salem, Massachusetts, before finally settling in Harlem, New York City.
 In 2012, Echols published the book Life After Death, which became a New York Times Best Seller.

 Also in 2012, West of Memphis, a documentary film directed and co-written by Amy J. Berg, and produced by Peter Jackson and Echols, was released in the US by Sony Pictures Classics.
 It has been reported that Jackson and Fran Walsh started to work on this project in 2005 and conducted their own private investigation.
 The film received a nomination for Best Documentary Screenplay from the Writers Guild of America.

 In 2014, Echols and Davis co-authored a book Yours for Eternity, which consists of their letters while Echols was in prison.

 Echols has had a number of art exhibitions, showing pieces of art that he created in prison.
 He has also held a number of events devoted to ceremonial magic.

 In 2018, he published High Magick: A Guide to the Spiritual Practices That Saved My Life on Death Row, a book that described his spiritual experience in prison.
 It was followed by Angels and Archangels: A Magician's Guide, published in 2020.

 In 2022, Damien and Davis published their second co-authored book together titled Ritual: An Essential Grimoire, which is a compendium of rituals, prayers, and meditations.

 In popular culture

 Paradise Lost documentary series

 Considering strong national interest in the case and the age of the suspected perpetrators, HBO commissioned Joe Berlinger and Bruce Sinofsky to film the trial and produce a documentary.
 In an unprecedented move, the judge allowed full access to the hearings, the victim's families and the accused.
-The resulting three film series became the most famous work of Bruce Sinofsky and won him Emmy Award and Peabody Award in 1996 and an Oscar Award nomination for 2011's Paradise Lost 3: Purgatory.
+The resulting three film series became the most famous work of Bruce Sinofsky and won him an Emmy Award and a Peabody Award in 1996 and an Oscar Award nomination for 2011's Paradise Lost 3: Purgatory.
 The first film, Paradise Lost: The Child Murders at Robin Hood Hills, came out in 1996.
 It was the beginning of a world-wide campaign to free the young men who became known as The West Memphis Three.